jasongrimes/jekyll-chapterbook/README.md

 See an example of [mobile-friendly wide tables](https://jasongrimes.github.io/jekyll-chapterbook/wide-tables.html) in the demo.

+## References and citations

+See [example citations and references list](https://jasongrimes.github.io/jekyll-chapterbook/references.html) in the demo.

 ## Extra CSS or javascript files

 You can add extra CSS or JavaScript references in `_config.yml`: